-There are four primary benefits that our Partner Organizations continuously communicate, which result from reducing their organizational carbon footprint:
+There are four primary benefits that our members continuously communicate, that result from reducing their organizational carbon footprint.

 1. Enhanced Brand

-Partnering organizations enjoy an improved image due to their voluntary environmental actions.
-This enhanced brand is promoted by NSI in the form of recognition events, reports and updates through various media outlets.
+Member organizations enjoy an improved image due to their voluntary environmental actions.
+This enhanced brand is promoted by NSI in the form of recognition events, reports, and updates through various media outlets.
 Now, more than ever, customers are choosing products and services that are provided by environmentally and socially responsible companies.